 GUN’S AND ROSES by Paradise Lunch — Baccano

 Ah, Baccano.
-If this series wasn’t so gosh darned brutal with the gore I would recommend it to every man, woman, and child I ever met, but alas.
-Still one of my all time favorite animes with one of my all-time favorite openings.
+If this series wasn’t so partial to stomach-turning gore I would wholeheartedly recommend it to every man, woman, and child I ever met, but alas.
+Still one of my all time favorite anime with one of my all-time favorite openings.
 No lyrics here, just some fantastic instruments playing a zippy little jazz number as we meet our psychotically large cast of characters.
 If you feel lost by it all, don’t worry, that’s the idea.

 TSUKIAKARI NO MICHISHIRUBE by Stereopony — Darker Than Black: Ryusei No Gemini